maxgoedjen/Shakedown/README.md

 ## Setup

 To get going, just clone the repo and drag the contents of your repository into your project, and call `[SHDShakedown sharedShakedown]` at launch.
-Shakedown will begin listening for shake events automatically.
+Shakedown will begin listening for shake events automatically on debug builds.

 ### Reporting Method